ASPP/pelita/doc/source/running_player.rst

 * No illegal characters can be used.

 Any leading or trailing whitespace will be stripped.
-The layout will be parsed for correctness. and will raise an exception if any errors are detected.
+The layout will be parsed for correctness and will raise an exception if any errors are detected.

 Tournament Setup
 ----------------